coadythecoder/coadythecoder/README.md

 # 💫 About Me:
 🔭 Hey there!
-I am a Computer Engineering student at McGill University with a passion for all things math and ML. <br>
+I am a Computer Engineering student at McGill University with a passion for all things math and ML.
+I am still very much new at software development, so my code isn't the best, but I hope to continue to upload projects of higher and higher quality on this page. <br>

 ## 🌐 Socials: